GenEO coarse spaces for heterogeneous indefinite elliptic problems: Numerical results

 \section{Numerical results}

-We give numerical results for a more efficient variant of the two-level method described in \S\ref{sec:discretisation}.
-Instead of \eqref{twolevel}, our preconditioner here is based on the \emph{restricted additive Schwarz} (RAS) method and the GenEO coarse space is incorporated using the following deflation approach
+We give results for a more efficient variant of the preconditioner described in \S\ref{sec:discretisation}.
+Instead of \eqref{twolevel}, we here use the \emph{restricted additive Schwarz} (RAS) method, with the GenEO coarse space incorporated using a deflation approach, yielding: